chazzka/clanekcathedral/clanek.md

 For the following example, we use the Scikit's ANN implementation.

 ##### Example ANN:
-In this example, we first get some random, classified arrays of data with respective labels (zero and one).
+In this example, we first get some random, classified arrays of data with respective labels (REGULAR and OUTLIER).
 Then, we filter the data so that we only have one specific label.
-Instead of feeding the neural network training set containing both labels, we only feed it with data labeled with **ones**.
+Instead of feeding the neural network training set containing both labels, we only feed it with data labeled with **regular**.

 ```python